Court: Alabama can’t keep its lethal injection method secret

 - Boeing 737 Max 8 hit trouble right away, pilot’s tense radio messages show

+“Alabama is the most secretive state in the country with respect to its protocol,” said Robert Dunham, executive director of the Death Penalty Information Center.

+“The intense secrecy has obvious problems,” he said.
+“The Doyle Hamm case is one classic example of that because the difficulties in finding a vein all happen out of the view of the public.”

-Representatives of the Alabama Attorney General’s Office couldn’t immediately be reached for comment on Monday’s decision.
+Representatives of the Alabama Attorney General’s Office did not immediately respond to requests for comment on Monday’s decision, so it wasn’t known whether they would appeal.

+Alabama could ask the appeals court for reconsideration of the case, or appeal to the United States Supreme Court, Dunham said.
+The state also could ask for a stay of Monday’s ruling as appeals play out, he said.

-The appeals court decision upheld a federal judge’s ruling last year that the public has “a common law right of access” to the records.
+Monday’s decision upheld a federal judge’s ruling last year that the public has “a common law right of access” to the records.
 In that May 2018 ruling, U.S. Judge Karon Bowdre decided that some information can remain secret in the interest of security, such as the names of low-level prison employees involved in executions.

 Last year’s ruling found that the execution protocol and related records “clearly concern a matter of great public concern, i.e., how Alabama carries out its executions,” the appeals court wrote in Monday’s ruling.